How to Apply for Graduation — Undergraduates

-We recommend you apply for graduation one year in advance to allow enough time for the completion of any outstanding requirements.
+We recommend you apply for graduation one year in advance to allow enough time for the graduation process and for the completion of any outstanding requirements.

 In addition to the Graduation Application, which you must complete in its entirety, please submit the following (as needed) to the Records Evaluator in Student Services:

 Required for any courses that you transferred to North Park University from another institution that may apply to your major courses.
 This form must be approved and signed by the department chair

 - Course waiver/substitution documentation from the academic department

 - Declaration of Major or any changes to your major